darval/multi-llm/EXTRACTION.md

-# Extraction from myStory - Phase 1 Complete
+# Extraction History - Phase 1 Complete

-This crate was extracted from the myStory project as a standalone multi-provider LLM library.
+This crate was extracted as a standalone multi-provider LLM library.

 ## What Was Done (Phase 1)

 ### 1. Created Project Structure
 - New Cargo project: `multi-llm` in `/Users/rick/git/multi-llm`
-- Copied all source files from `mystory/mystory-llm/src/` and `mystory/mystory-llm/tests/`
+- Copied all source files and tests from original project

 ### 2. Extracted Core Types
-Created `src/core_types/` module with minimal types needed from mystory-core:
+Created `src/core_types/` module with foundational types:

 **`core_types/errors.rs`**
 - `MyStoryError` trait (for review in Phase 2)